A Comprehensive Exploration of SmallVec and String in Rust: From Fundamentals to Practical Applications

 4.2 String: Avoiding Unnecessary Allocations

-can trigger reallocations if the capacity is insufficient.
-Pre-allocating with String::with_capacity
+String operations like push_str can trigger reallocations if the capacity is insufficient.
+Pre-allocating with String::with_capacity improves performance.

 fn build_large_string(parts: &[&str]) -> String {